flatsurf/flatsurf/doc/news/vector-convenience-functions.rst

 **Added:**

-* Comparison of vectors in pyflatsurf and implementation of the zero() method
+* Added comparison of vectors in pyflatsurf and implementation of the zero() method